Stellaland

-The Republic of Stellaland (Republiek Stellaland) was, from 1882 to 1883, a Boer republic located in an area of British Bechuanaland (now in South Africa's North West Province), west of the Transvaal.
-After unification with the neighbouring State of Goshen, it became the United States of Stellaland (Verenigde Staten van Stellaland) from 1883 to 1885.
+The Republic of Stellaland (Republiek Stellaland) was a Boer republic located in an area of British Bechuanaland (now in South Africa's North West Province), west of the Transvaal.
+It served as a Boer republic from 1882 to 1883.
+After unification with the neighbouring State of Goshen, it became the United States of Stellaland (Verenigde Staten van Stellaland) from 1883 until 1885, when it was abolished and annexed by the British.

 During its short history, the small state became a focal point for conflict between the United Kingdom and the South African Republic, the two major players vying for control of the territory.
 After a series of claims and annexations, British fears of Boer expansionism led to its demise and, among other factors, set the stage for the Second Boer War.

 Background

 Before the proclamation of the republic, the area was under the control of competing Korana and Tswana groups, while the United Kingdom laid claim to it as a part of the emerging protectorate of British Bechuanaland.
-Two of the indigenous groups were under the leadership of chiefs Mankoroane and Montšioa, whom the British regarded as "friendly," and two others under the leadership of chiefs Moshette (a Motswana) and Massouw (a Korana).
+Two of the indigenous groups were under the leadership of chiefs Mankoroane and Montšioa, whom the British regarded as "friendly", and two others under the leadership of chiefs Moshette (a Motswana) and Massouw (a Korana).
 When a feud erupted between Mankoroane and another chief, each side resorted to recruiting volunteers, promising them land in return for their assistance.
 After a settlement was negotiated with mediation from the Transvaal Republic, large portions of Mankoroane's land with 416 farms of 3,000 morgen (2,563 ha) each were given to Boer mercenaries who had fought on his adversary's side, and the new inhabitants decided to declare independence.